 Lavender oil is an essential oil derived from the lavender plant.
 It can be taken orally, applied to the skin, and breathed in through aromatherapy.

 Lavender oil can benefit the skin in numerous ways.
-It has the ability to lessen acne, help lighten skin, and reduce wrinkles.
-It can even be used to treat other things, like improving hair health and digestion.
+It has the ability to lessen acne, help even skin tone, and reduce wrinkles.
+It can even be used to treat other things, such as improving hair health and digestion.

 Eczema can show up anywhere on your body.
 With eczema, your skin gets dry, itchy, and scaly.
 It can appear mild or chronic and in multiple locations.
 Since lavender has antifungal properties and reduces inflammation, it can help keep eczema at bay.